-There are manu different types of capsids, both harmful and useful.
+There are many different types of capsids, both harmful and useful.
 Harmful varieties include the common green capsid (Lygocoris pabulinus) and the common nettle capsid (Liocoris tripustulatis) that plague sweet pepper and aubergine crops, and the tarnished plant bug (Lygus rugulipennis) in cucumber crops.
 These insects are found in virtually all parts of Europe.
 They belong to the family Miridae, which also includes a number of beneficial species, such as Macrolophus pygmaeus (formerly known as Macrolophus caliginosus).
-Another harmful type is the sycamore lace bug (Corythucha ciliata), in the family Tingidae.
+Another harmful type is the sycamore lace bug (Corythucha ciliata), of the Tingidae family.

 - Common green capsids puncture soft plant sections, leaving tiny holes that become large gaps in full-grown leaves and pockmarks in the vegetables.
 They cause growth deformities because the vegetable can no longer grow properly around the spots where the insects have fed.

 - Nymph and adult common nettle capsids generally stay around the head of the plant, giving rise to thick, bunchy growth.
 The damage to the plant often remains for a considerable period, even after the insect plague has been eliminated.